 Screening

-Studies collected through the database searches and through contacting authors were assessed for their eligibility based on their titles, abstracts, and contents.
-A collaborator ([insert name of coauthor by Stage 2]) joined the team at after receiving an in-principle acceptance to help with search, screening, and coding together with the lead author [will be updated in Stage 2 or if recruitment was not successful].
+Studies collected through database searches and through contacting authors were assessed for their eligibility based on their titles, abstracts, and contents.
+A collaborator ([insert name of coauthor by Stage 2]) joined the team after receiving an in-principle acceptance to help with search, screening, and coding together with the lead author [will be updated in Stage 2 or if recruitment was not successful].

 We first discussed and developed a screening procedure and script (adapted from Polanin et al., 2019).
 We looked for keywords, notably action/commission and inaction/omission, emotions, and words indicating experimental designs.
-We omitted articles about other similar but distinct action-inaction related effects, correlational studies, cross-sectional studies, qualitative studies, review papers, and papers published before 1982.
+We omitted articles about other similar but distinct action-inaction-related effects, correlational studies, cross-sectional studies, qualitative studies, review papers, and papers published before 1982.
 Through these discussions, we ensured all authors agree on and understand the definitions and meanings of all items in the screening tool.
 There were some borderline cases of inclusion vs exclusion.
 After our discussions on these borderline cases, we ensured that we maintained and implemented our criteria of inclusion vs exclusion consistently.
 When the two coders (Siu Kit Yeung and [insert name of coauthor by Stage 2]) could not reach an agreement on certain inclusion/exclusion, the corresponding author (Gilad Feldman) would make the final decision as a moderator.
 We documented and explained all decisions for inclusion and exclusion clearly, transparently, and systematically within the Action-effect-meta-excel-v1.xlsx file Article list Inc+Exc Criterion tab.
-We provided the details of articles/studies excluded at the screening stage and eligibility stage in the Supplementary Open Science Disclosures section and Search Flow Diagram below.
+We provided the details of articles/studies excluded at the screening stage and eligibility stage in the Supplementary Open Science Disclosures section and the Search Flow Diagram below.

 Figure 1